JAPAN WITH SEVERE FOOD ALLERGIES

 So where to start my research on what medication is and isn’t allowed in Japan?

-–The Ministry of Health, Wealth and Labour of Japan website
+The Ministry of Health, Wealth and Labour of Japan website

-–The Narcotics Department website Japan page
+The Narcotics Department website Japan page

-–The Japan Travel: Bringing Medicines into Japan page
+The Japan Travel: Bringing Medicines into Japan page

-–The Smart Traveller website
+The Smart Traveller website

 *I thought most people would know this already but I did have to explain to someone recently that you CANNOT bring cannabis oil into Japan.
 So if it says THC on it – it’s automatically a hard no. Cannabis/Marijuana/Hemp are all illegal in Japan – in any form (including gummies, oil, cookies.)
 Opioids, adderall and epinephrine are illegal in Japan as well.
+This means that, if any of the medications you need to bring contain any of these – you will need to apply in advance for approval using the MHWL website.

 3. Get really good travel insurance.